WTII Records

 WTII Records is an independent record label created in 2001 by former Wax Trax!
-Records employee Bart Pfanenstiel, and David Schock.
+Records employee Bart Pfanenstiel together with David Schock.

 History

 WTII established

 The concept behind WTII began in 1999, while Bart Pfanenstiel was employed at Wax Trax!
 During Wax Trax!'s final year, Pfanenstiel and Dannie Flesher (co-founder of Wax Trax!) were moving Wax Trax into the modern era of electro/industrial music.
 They did this by tapping into a new breed of bands that were making their way to the US from Europe.
-Pfanenstiel had made a connection with Stefan Herwig, from Offbeat Records.
+Pfanenstiel had made a connection with Stefan Herwig of Offbeat Records.
 The two discussed licensing possibilities; the first of those opportunities came with the signing of VNV Nation to Wax Trax!.
-At the time TVT (Wax Trax! parent label) had decided to move in a different direction, shutting down the Wax Trax! offices in Chicago, Pfanenstiel created a new label to capitalize on these opportunities.
+At the time, Wax Trax!'s parent label TVT had decided to move in a different direction, shutting down the Wax Trax! offices in Chicago, and Pfanenstiel had created a new label to capitalize on these opportunities.
 Jim Nash (co-founder of Wax Trax!) and Dannie Flesher had taught Pfanenstiel how to manage a label.
 After Jim Nash's death, Bart worked with Flesher on all label activities.
 Bart Pfanenstiel wanted to create a label that would rekindle the spirit of Wax Trax!'s early years.